 If you want to test the precipitating cell, you need to be familiar with using a multimeter.
 If you’re not, you probably shouldn’t do this.
 First, remove the precipitator cell from the machine.
 Set the meter for Resistance x 1, which may be labeled Rx1 on your meter.
 Clip one probe to the frame of the precipitator cell, and then touch the other probe to the ionizer terminal, then touch it to one outer collector terminal, and then the other outer collector terminal.
 If your reading is “1” (which means “infinity”), the cell is working properly.
 If you get a lower reading, the cell has a short circuit and you need to replace it.

-With the right tools and information you can pretty much repair any living air, shaper image (ionic breeze), oreck, ecoquest and even the full range of Honeywell purifiers.
-If you follow our guide and your purifier still does not work then you will likely have to take it to a electronic appliance specialist.
+With the right tools and information, you can pretty much repair any of the popular air purifier models such as Blue air, Dyson, Levoit, and even the full range of Honeywell purifiers.
+If you follow our guide and your purifier still does not work then you will likely have to take it to an electronic appliance specialist.

 If after reading this post you decide that it might be easier to just replace your air purifier then be sure to check out the top devices we recommend for 2020: